Hotmoka/hotmoka/tutorial/Takamaka.md

 object, freshly allocated; methods might yield a returned value, if they are not declared as `void`.
 This means that there is a bidirectional exchange of data from outside the blockchain to inside it, and back.
 But not any kind of data can be exchanged.
-Namely, only _storage values_ can be exchanged, that belong to the so called _storage types_.
+Namely, only _storage values_ can be exchanged and kept in blockchai.
+They belong to the so called _storage types_.
 Storage values are

 1. primitive values of Java (characters, bytes, shorts, integers, longs, floats, doubles and booleans), or